This article explains how to include GCPs on PIX4Dcloud Advanced for their automatic detection.

-The Control points Table lists the imported control points and its properties.
+The Control points Table lists the imported control points and their properties.

-- (Optional) Change the Type of the control points by opening the dropdown menu and select GCP or Checkpoint
+- (Optional) Change the Type of the control points by opening the dropdown menu and selecting GCP or Checkpoint.

 - (Optional) If the values are inverted, easily swap Easting with Northing coordinates, by opening the dropdown menu available when clicking one of the two words in the table header.